Key details

 There is no cost to join in the walk, but if you would like to have a drink or food at Roots Café afterwards please pay for what you order at the café.

-The walk will be a gentle walk of around 45 minutes to perhaps an hour, using the paths around Blackthorpe Barn.
+The walk will be a gentle walk of around 45 minutes, using the paths around Blackthorpe Barn.
 It will not be anything particularly strenuous but rather a stroll outside with time to chat with others in the group followed by the opportunity of continuing chats over tea and coffee at Roots Café.

 Please be aware that the walks will include unpaved paths, for example on bridleways or through woodlands, so wear suitable footwear especially if it’s been raining when paths may be muddy.